mobily-enterprises/jsonreststores/README.md

 The last item is especially important: when developing your own permission model, you will probably want to make sure you have different permissions for local requests and remote ones (or, more often, have no restrictions for local ones since you are the one initiating them).

-TODO: explain `options` in detail, and in fact check that it makes sense to have it every single time.
+TODO: explain `options` in detail (maybe it has already happened above?), and in fact check that it makes sense to have it every single time.
 ADD EXAMPLE!

+# Database layers

+## MongoMixin

+TODO: Describe `collectionName` and how the unique ID doesn't need to be `_id` (the driver will create an `_id` record on its own).

+## ...More to come

+For now, there is only MongoDB integration available.
+However, the next section of the documentation explains exactly how to write a DB driver.

 # Developing a driver layer